-While still relatively unknown to most tourists, Sperlonga beach is the perfect weekend escape from the busy piazzas of Rome.
+While still relatively unknown to most tourists, Sperlonga is the perfect weekend escape from the busy piazzas of Rome.
 In this article, we will guide you through the best things to do in Sperlonga, and we will help you plan your travel from Rome to Sperlonga by train.
 It’s time to grab your speedos, Allora!

 Why Sperlonga Beach Should Be Your Next Italian Weekend Destination